Gman-Superfly/AKIRA/foundations/CONSERVATION_OF_ACTION.md

 │  ─────────────────────────────────────────────────────────────────────  │
 │                                                                         │
 │  KEY INSIGHT:                                                           │
-│  The context window receives USER INPUT — new information            │ │  the ghost didn't have before.
+│  The context window receives USER INPUT, new information             │ │  the ghost didn't have before.
 The ghost responds to this           │ │  new information using its stored patterns.                          │ │                                                                         │